RedLeader962/RedLeader962.github.io/_posts/2019-11-01-distill-a-reflexion-on-design-and-implementation.md

 the habit when I study a new algorithm-related subject, to first implement it by myself without any code example.
 After I’ve done the work, I look at other published code examples or different framework codebases.
-This way I get a intimate sense of what’s going on under the hood and it makes me appreciate other solutions to problems I have encountered that often are very clever.
+This way I get an intimate sense of what’s going on under the hood and it makes me appreciate other solutions to problems I have encountered that often are very clever.
 It also helps me to highlight details I was not understanding or for which I was not giving enough attention.
-Proceeding this way takes more time, it’s sometimes a reality check and a self-confidence shaker, but in the end, I get a deeper understanding of the studied subject.
+Proceeding this way takes more time, it’s often a reality check and a self-confidence shaker, but in the end, I get a deeper understanding of the studied subject.